biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 T accumulate( InputIt first, InputIt last, T init, BinaryOp op );
 ```

-We can give it arbitrary binary operation `op` and it'll do our bidding.
+We can give it arbitrary binary operation `op`.
-The binary operation can be summation, string concatenation, anything goes.
+It can be summation, string concatenation, anything goes.
+The first pitfall is actually an important feature:
-And `T` need not be the same type as the range's element type:
+The result-type `T` need not be the same as the element type:

 ```cpp
 std::span<double> nums = ...; // Given this is not empty